-Understanding what not to do can make feeding smoother, safer, and more enjoyable for both you and your baby.
-This guide explores the issues many newborns, babies, and toddlers face, why these problems happen, and how parents can gently guide their little ones toward happier mealtimes.
+Understanding what not to do can make feeding smoother, safer, and more enjoyable for both you and your young child.
+This guide explores the issues many newborns, little one's, and toddlers face, why these problems happen, and how parents can gently guide their little ones toward happier mealtimes.

 1. Rushing Into Solid Foods Too Early

 Some parents introduce solid foods before their child is developmentally ready.
-Although keen family members may suggest starting cereal, soup, meat, or eggs early, babies need time for their digestive system, swallowing coordination, and mouth control to mature.
+Although keen family members may suggest starting cereal, soup, meat, or eggs early, little one's need time for their digestive system, swallowing coordination, and mouth control to mature.

 Signs of readiness include: